 From the binding free energy calculations, there was no statistically significant difference between F368-0183, F368-0168, F368-0185, and F368-0188 in ΔG values compared to F368-0182, indicating comparable binding affinities.
 The negative control compounds, F368-0025 and F368-0047 showed significant differences in ΔG values, indicating weaker binding affinity compared to F368-0182.
 To further examine binding stabilities, the RMSD of every system in each simulation was also calculated (Fig. S10†).
 The variance across the three MD simulations (1, 2, and 3) for each ligand suggests some level of consistency, although F368-0188 shows greater variation across runs, which might imply conformational flexibility or sensitivity to simulation parameters.
 Overall, there was a favorable binding affinity among the 5-active potential TRIP13 inhibitors with F368-0182 having the best ΔG, compared with the two negative controls, where F368-0025 showed the worst ΔG, respectively.

+Free energy perturbation calculation

+To further evaluate the activity of the five active compounds, FEP calculations were performed.
+The free energy differences for the five active compounds—F368-0168, F368-0182, F368-0183, F368-0185, and F368-0188—were calculated (Table 2).

+Table 2.
+Relative Binding Free Energies of 5 active Compounds